butlermd/react-vs-angular-demo/README.md

 Install other global dependencies with with `npm install windows-build-tools gulp -g`.

-Install local dependencies
+Install local dependencies with `npm install`.

-## Run the app
+## Run the server
-Run `gulp watch` to start up the server.
-It will launch in a browser at [localhost:3000](http://localhost:3000), but to log in with more than one user, go to [localhost:3001](http://localhost:3001).
+Run `gulp server` from the primary directory to start up the server.
+Next, to run the the angular application, `cd ng` and run `gulp serve`.
+To start up the React application, go back to the root directory and `cd react` followed by `gulp watch`.

+#### TODO:
+In the future, we can simplify this start up process by creating a single task to run everything.